Link building image

 Personally, I’d rather wait a day for a decent quote than five minutes for a half-arsed one.

-In fact, responding too quickly on sites like Help a Reporter Out can put you at a disadvantage.
+In fact, responding too quickly can put you at a disadvantage.

 It can make it look like you’ve submitted a generic copy-and-paste response or used AI, which is a massive no-no. I’ll talk about AI in more detail later.